Programs for Seasonal Affective Disorder (SAD) Treatment

 What Does Seasonal Affective Disorder Treatment Look Like at PRC?

-The Phoenix Recovery and Counseling Centers are equipped and ready to help those who are struggling with seasonal affective disorder.
+The Phoenix Recovery Center is equipped and ready to help those who are struggling with seasonal affective disorder.
 The Phoenix has a range of treatment options that are tailored to each individual on a case-by-case basis to help bring about successful outcomes.
-Depending on a patient’s situation, they may be placed in one the following treatment programs: Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), or General Outpatient Program (GOP).
-If a case warrants Residential Treatment in order to provide stabilization, we connect patients with one of our residential treatment facility partners.
+Depending on a patient’s situation, they may be placed in one the following treatment programs: Inpatient Residential Program, Partial Hospitalization Program (PHP) Day Program, Intensive Outpatient Program (IOP), or General Outpatient Program (GOP).

 Phoenix Recovery Experience